Innovative Learning at

 Licensed Occupational Therapist, Licensed Simply Music Teacher, Nutrition Coach

 I have been each of the people described above.
 I began piano lessons at the age of 4 years old with a sweet older lady who did her best in teaching me to read and play while I was also just learning the English language.
 What a tough job - for all those involved.
 But it resulted in one thing - an individual who became fearful of music and sharing and a parent wondering how to avoid the same experience for her own sons.
 Oh!
-And a condition I coined "piano paralysis" where one cannot play anything on the piano with the sheet music!
+And a condition I coined "piano paralysis" where one cannot play anything on the piano without the sheet music!

 Let me share with you how I have evolved into a unique coach weaving my experiences in other fields.
 In 2004 I searched for an individual (not necessarily a professional musician) willing to teach my one son with unique behavioral and neurological challenges.
 I found a method called Simply Music and I was hooked.
 All my sons were to experience this unique approach.
 However, just following the curriculum for each student cannot be where it remains.